hujhax/austin-improv-wiki/Bobby Ford.md

 Other classmates included [[Brad Hawkins]], [[Chad Wellington]], [[Katherine Greco]], and [[Cindy Page]].
 This core group completed Levels 1 through 5 at [[The Hideout Theatre]].
 Paul, Bob, Chad, Kat, and Cindy also completed Level 6 together in 2011.

-Bob is a fully out Star Wars nerd, owner/operator of Rogue Sage, gifted public speaker, filmmaker, director and marketing Jedi.
-Bob has two dogs, *Wicket and Peanut*.
+Bob is a fully out *Star Wars* nerd, owner/operator of Rogue Sage, gifted public speaker, filmmaker, director and marketing Jedi.
+Bob has two dogs, Wicket and Peanut.

 ## Troupes
 * [[Two Guys From Yonkers]] (2011 - Present)